2100 Clinch Avenue # 310, Knoxville, TN 37916 865-637-8481 Knox County

 To test the flow of air in the lungs and lung ability during different breathing patterns, doctors perform Pulmonary Function Testing (PFT).
 A PFT will show the doctor if your child has asthma or another pulmonary disease.

-East Tennessee Children's Hospital is here for our 130 patients living with cystic fibrosis (CF).
-We work in collaboration with the Cystic Fibrosis Care Center at Fort Sanders Regional Medical Center.
-A cystic fibrosis diagnosis can be scary for a child and family.
+East Tennessee Children's Hospital is here for our 180 patients living with cystic fibrosis (CF).
+We are an accredited Cystic Fibrosis Care Center by the Cystic Fibrosis Foundation and our doctors and nurse practitioners have over 100 years of combined experience with CF. A cystic fibrosis diagnosis can be scary for a child and family.
 The pulmonology team at Children's Hospital takes time to work with you and your child from the CF testing process to managing the disease every day.
 They will combine Airway Clearance Techniques, medication and antibiotics and nutrition plans to decrease hospital stays and keep your child's lungs healthy.

 Common signs and symptoms of asthma include: